The Leonberger Shop

 |Other Names||Leo, Gentle Lion, Gentle Giant|

-These big doggies have very high energy levels and are also extremely intelligent.
-Because of this they are both easy to train and perform very well in doggy sports and competitions, such as Agility and Obedience.
-They also get along well with other animals, such as cats and horses – and especially humans!
-Because of this, they shouldn’t be kept outside and want to be surrounded by family.
-However, if you have a family argument, it may be best to discuss your matters privately, as Leonbergers will try to get involved!
-They do make fantastic therapy doggies though and their fluffy affectionate ways will leave the whole family besotted!
+These big dogs have very high energy levels and are also extremely intelligent.
+Because of this they are both easy to train and perform very well in sports and competitions, such as Agility and Obedience.
+They get along well with other animals, such as cats and horses – and especially humans!
+Because of this, they shouldn’t be kept outside as they want to be surrounded by family as much as possible.
+They make fantastic therapy dogs and their fluffy affectionate ways will leave the whole family besotted!